lextm/jekyll-theme-chirpy/_posts/2007-2-1-hardquery-report-who-freezes-bds-when-launching.md

 ==========================

-This is another email sent from a CBC’s user.
+This is another email sent from a CBC's user.
 Thanks Grant.

 And the following is my reply: